trungthanh/trungthanh.github.io/index.md

 title: Thanh Ngo
 ---

-I am working on machine learning methods for cybersecurity at Cisco Tetration Analytics.
+I am working on machine learning methods for cybersecurity.
+I am also interested in blockchain technologies and smart contracts.

 Previously, I was a data scientist at WalmartLabs where I worked on making better search experience for walmart.com, recommendation algorithms and optimization methods for online marketing.